 Below is a brief overview of the main takeaways from Google’s event, as well as our take on what it means to us and our clients.

-Google’s Pixel phone comes in two sizes, with a 5 or 5.5-inch display.
+Google’s Pixel phone comes in 2 sizes with a 5 or 5.5-inch display.
 Both have a fingerprint sensor on the back.
-The device is designed “inside and out” by Google, built by HTC and powered by the Snapdragon 821 processor, with 4GB of RAM and either 32GB or 128GB of storage.
+The device is designed “inside and out” by Google, built by HTC, and powered by the Snapdragon 821 processor with 4GB of RAM and either 32GB or 128GB of storage.

-The camera scored 89 on the DXOMark, the highest ever for a smartphone, however the software and services is where the device really stands out, unlimited free storage for pictures and video taken on the Pixel, and most notably the first phone with the Google Assistant built in.
+The camera scored 89 on the DXOMark, the highest ever for a smartphone, however the software and services is where the device really stands out with unlimited free storage for pictures and video taken on the Pixel, and most notably the first phone with the Google Assistant built in.

 Google’s Pixel phones, like the Nexus devices before them, will not sell in huge numbers.
 However, they do provide a clear statement of intent from Google and offer a showcase for its latest technologies.
 Where Google leads, its Android hardware partners follow.
 Android, powering 8 in 10 of today’s smartphones, is the most widespread and popular software platform on the planet, and that’s something everyone needs to pay attention to.

-Google Assistant took centre stage at the event, with a stated goal of building “a personal Google for each and every user”.
-Pichai talked at length about how this is made possible by advances in machine learning and Google’s legacy in search.
-This, combined with AI, means Google is now able to recognise objects, translate languages and able to answer a multitude of real-time queries.
-With your permission Assistant is also able to learn about you, able to retrieve information on travels plan, or “reach into apps” to make reservations and access content.
+Google Assistant took centre stage at the event with a stated goal of building “a personal Google for each and every user.”
+Sundar, Google’s CEO, talked at length about how this is made possible by advances in machine learning and Google’s legacy in search.
+This, combined with A.I. means Google is now able to recognise objects, translate languages and able to answer a multitude of real-time queries.
+With your permission Assistant is also able to learn about you, able to retrieve information on travels plan, and “reach into apps” to make reservations and access content.